AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 ```

 Positional unpacking in this manner is fundamental to ‘pythonic’ code.
-Such positional unpacking is also possible within R using various
+Such positional unpacking is also possible within `R` using various
-extensions (such as the zeallot and wrapr packages), however **R** never
+extensions (such as the `zeallot` and `wrapr` packages), however `R`
-prioritised such positional returns, opting instead for named returns.
+never prioritised such positional returns, opting instead for named
+returns.
 We’ll see some examples of this later on.

 <!--}}}-->

 # Data frames and pandas data frames <!--{{{-->

 The final data type is a generalisation on the matrix/2D array, which
 allows for arbitrary variable types per column.
-In R the data.frame is a
+In `R` the `data.frame`
-native data type, and the more advanced “data.table” type is available
+is a native data type, and the more advanced `data.table` type is
-through the “data.table” package.
-In **python**, “DataFrame” is
+available through the `data.table` package.
+In `python`, `DataFrame` is
 available through the pandas package, and is designed to very closely
-mimic the data.frame/data.table functionality within **R**.
+mimic the `data.frame`/`data.table` functionality within `R`.

 The utility of data frames is that they are a natural way for us to
 store catalogues of information.
 Additionally, data frames can be